thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_websocket.md

 ### socket.io

-The `socket.io` library encapsulates socket both front end and back end, is very convenient to use.
+The `socket.io` library encapsulates socket both front end and back end, it is very convenient to use.

 #### io Object